 If you are eligible to claim for injuries suffered in a pallet truck accident, you may like to instruct a solicitor to work on your case.
 One of our accident at work solicitors could support your claim.
 They generally use a Conditional Fee Agreement (CFA) to provide their services.
 This is a type of No Win No Fee agreement.

-When your solicitor uses this type of agreement to work on your claim, you usually won’t be asked to pay upfront or ongoing fees for their services.
-You also won’t be charged for their work on your case if you are not awarded compensation after an unsuccessful claim.
+When you use this type of agreement to work on your claim, you won’t be asked to pay upfront or ongoing solicitor fees.
+You also won’t be charged these fees for their work on your case if you are not awarded compensation.

-However, if your claim is successful, your solicitor will deduct a success fee from your compensation award.
-This amount is taken as a percentage that is capped by the law.
+However, if your claim wins, your solicitor will deduct a success fee from your compensation.
+This fee is taken as a percentage that is capped by the law.

 Learn More About Workplace Accident Claims